matrix-org/matrix.org/CONTRIBUTING.md

     this project or the open source license(s) involved.
 ```

-If you agree to this for your contribution, then all that's needed is to include the line in your commit or pull request comment:
+If you agree to this for your contribution, then all that's needed is to include the line in your commit:

 ```
 Signed-off-by: Your Name <your@email.example.org>